2022 Housing Market Outlook

 FUTURE MARKET PERFORMANCE

 Austin was sizzling last year at record rates, so what can we expect this year?
 The market did see what some of us are cleverly calling a “calming” trend.
-According to National Association of Realtors (NAR), the market overall will remain strong.
-If we look at the days on market, it is still trending According to Zillow, the Austin market will continue to have a fast-paced seller’s market.
-With the big companies like Tesla moving here, we will see demand holding strongly as we experience a strong job market.
+According to the National Association of Realtors (NAR), the market overall will remain strong.
+If we look at the days on the market, it is still trending.
+According to Zillow, the Austin market will continue to have a fast-paced seller’s market.
+With the big companies like Tesla moving here, we will see demand holding firmly as we experience a strong job market.

 Additionally, the trend for homebuyers to move to Austin will overflow to more affordable areas.
 Furthermore, the demand in Austin has ticked up home values to one of the highest in the nation.
-Therefore, we will likely see some of the spotlight fade out to other metro areas which are more affordable.
+Therefore, we will likely see some of the spotlight fade to other, more affordable metro areas.

 The pandemic has had an impact on potential sellers.
-However, two years in to this new normal may have some sellers feeling more comfortable which will help with supply.
-Additionally, new housing supply will continue to be slow.
-We hear from builders that supply-chain issues will slow down execution of new build.
-These supply-chain challenges will also impact renovation and remodels.
+However, two years into this new normal may have some sellers feeling more comfortable, which will help with supply.
+Additionally, the new housing supply will continue to be slow.
+We hear from builders that supply-chain issues will slow the execution of new builds.
+These supply-chain challenges will also impact renovation and remodeling.
 If you are a buyer, preparedness and patience will be key!

 WAIT WHAT ABOUT RATES?

-Most people are aware of quickly increasing prices on, well, just about everything they purchase.
+Most people are aware of quickly increasing prices on just about everything they purchase.
 When prices rise, it’s called inflation.
 While some inflation is good for the economy, unchecked inflation is not.
 When inflation/prices go up, interest rates rise, too.
 Why?
-Well, it costs more to borrow as banks and lenders need to offer higher rates to investors thus raise rates to borrow.
+It costs more to borrow as banks and lenders need to offer higher rates to investors, thus raising rates to borrow.

 The Federal Reserve

-While the Federal Reserve’s mandate is monetary policy, one of their charges is governing inflation.
+While the Federal Reserve’s mandate is monetary policy, one of its charges is governing inflation.
 Whenever they meet or release a statement, it garners attention from the media and the investing community.
-Lately, Fed Chair Powell as indicated that, indeed, prices are rising faster than they expected, so he expects the Fed to increase the Fed Funds rate at a faster clip AND will curtail Fed purchasing of assets.
+Lately, Fed Chair Powell indicated that prices are rising faster than expected, so he expects the Fed to increase the Fed Funds rate at a faster clip AND will curtail Fed purchasing of assets.

 What does that mean for mortgages?

 First, the Fed Funds rate is the overnight borrowing rate for very large banks.
-It really doesn’t affect you as an individual mortgage borrower, but it does set the direction of where rates are going as that change will have a ripple effect downstream to other rates like credit cards, cars, and lines of credit.
-So, rates will be going up as banks will need to pay investors a higher rate of return and thus will charge you a higher rate.
+It doesn’t affect you as an individual mortgage borrower, but it does set the direction of where rates are going, as that change will have a ripple effect downstream to other rates like credit cards, cars, and lines of credit.
+So, rates will increase as banks will need to pay investors a higher rate of return and thus will charge you a higher rate.

-More importantly, to keep the economy going during Covid, the Fed has been purchasing assets.
-This means, the federal government has been buying US Treasury bills and bonds to keep money flowing.
+More importantly, the Fed has been purchasing assets to keep the economy going during Covid.
+The federal government has been buying US Treasury bills and bonds to keep money flowing.
 That has kept our interest rates low.
 Mortgage rates are directly tied to US Treasuries.
 As they curtail these purchases, the US Treasury will have to offer higher rates to other investors to backfill the void left by the US Government.
-Fortunately, our country’s debentures are deemed the most secure in the world which will keep rates lower.
+Fortunately, our country’s debentures are deemed the most secure in the world, which will keep rates lower.

-So, while rates will be going up, they will not skyrocket north.
-I expect rates to slowly climb throughout 2022.
+So, while rates will rise, they will not skyrocket north.
+I expect rates to climb slowly throughout 2022.
 How far?
-Who knows but rates in the 4% range isn’t out of the question.
 The good news is that we have a great lock and shop program.
 Therefore, you can lock in a great rate and shop without worrying about your rate.

 WHAT QUESTIONS DO YOU HAVE?

-Whether you are first time home buyer or a seasoned investor, I’m available to help.
-Simply connect with your questions and we will be happy to get back to you.
+Whether you are a first-time home buyer or a seasoned investor, I can help.
+Connect with your questions, and we will gladly get back to you.